jaburgeson/SteamShell/README.md

   keeps the right window in front (Steam vs games vs whitelisted apps), optionally recenters/maximizes windows, and provides a Control Panel plus controller-to-mouse/keyboard mode.

+  ** The .exe file on the releases file was compiled with Ahk2Exe.
+If you want to compile your own, please download the .ahk raw file and convert it in ahk2exe.
+This was built using ahk version 2.0.19 for 64bit. **

 ## Hotkeys

 - Ctrl+Alt+Shift+E : Emergency exit to desktop / restore